andifalk/microservices-auth-authz-spring-security/lab1/README.md

 }
 ```

-As the _JwtValidators_ creator depends on the full issuer URI pointing to the OpendID Connect configuration of Keycloak
+As the _JwtValidators_ creator depends on the full issuer URI pointing to the OpendID Connect configuration of Spring Authorization Server
 we need to add the _issuer-uri_ in addition to _jwk-set-uri_ .
 So basically this now should look like this in the
 _application.yaml_ file: